mathemagica/mathemagica.github.io/README.md

 **You're the only technical woman I know, can you explain all the gender in tech stuff to me?** First of all this probably isn't true.
 Please take a careful look at the other people on the slack channel or email list where you asked this question, and when you notice other women there, take a moment to consider why you didn't think of them in the first place, and how invisible they might feel when they read your comment.

 Secondly, I can only represent my experience, and not all women.
-Being asking to represent the monolith of people who share an identity characteristic with you is an othering experience.
+Being asked to represent the monolith of people who share an identity characteristic with you is an othering experience.
 We'd all rather be treated like human beings.
 That being said, you can find some of my opinions on gender and tech [here](https://medium.com/@ann_lewis/what-are-some-ways-to-inspire-girls-to-embrace-technology-3093759034c8) and [here](https://medium.com/@ann_lewis/the-myth-of-the-pipeline-problem-101d8fa1fcba).

 Third, here are several things that women in tech commonly experience, that tend to surprise white men:
 - Despite our education and experience, when women meet new tech people, we're expected to establish and firmly defend our credibility or else we'll be immediately written off as not technically credible.
 This makes first impressions extremely high stakes, and makes social environments that may be comfortable or casual for you inherently a performance for us